 Sec.602.
 Recommendations by the Corporation

 The Corporation shall review all requests by the US government on foreign impacts within the Geostationary Earth Orbit and on other planets and to make recommendation thereto.

-The corporation may coordinate activities, board of director decisions, financing and other policies under these Act with Federal agencies upon request, including, but not limited to, the National Aeronautics and Space Administration, Department of Defense, Department of Commerce, Department of Treasury, and the Department of Transportation.
+(a) The Corporation shall coordinate activities, board of director decisions, financing, and other policies under these Act with Federal agencies upon request, including, but not limited to, the National Aeronautics and Space Administration, Department of Defense, Department of Commerce, Department of Treasury, and the Department of Transportation.